 www.teatrosancarlo.it/en

-Teatro di San Carlo is unique in many ways in comparison to other leading opera houses.
+Teatro di San Carlo is unique compared to other leading opera houses.
 For one, it’s the world’s oldest in continuous operation, opening in 1737.
 Furthermore, its horseshoe-shaped seating arrangement is likewise the world’s oldest.
-During a high peak of creativity, this famous opera house hosted several notable composers.
-In detail are classic music icons, like Rossini, Puccini and Verdi.
+This famous opera house hosted several notable composers during a high peak of creativity.
+Classical music icons like Rossini, Puccini, and Verdi are in detail.
 In addition, Teatro di San Carlo attracted famous foreign composers, such as Franz Joseph Haydn and Johann Christian Bach.

 Current Season

 The 2021/2022 opera season is currently running through May.
 Of particular interest to you is Giacomo Puccini’s Tosca from April 20 to May 3.
-The ballet season begins in April, with Sergei’s Prokofiev’s Romeo and Juliet a special highlight beginning May 22.
-In July, the historic theater will also host Rossini’s The Barber of Seville and Verdi’s La Traviata.
+The ballet season begins in April, with Sergei Prokofiev’s Romeo and Juliet a particular highlight starting May 22.
+The historic theater will host Rossini’s The Barber of Seville and Verdi’s La Traviata in July.

 Related: Famous Music Locations in London